marcosfavat/dino/Install-and-usage.md

 *Please don't except a success story if you don't really know what you are trying to import in Blender...
 Use [QGIS](http://www.qgis.org), to explore your data beforehand.*

+**Warning** : for Linux users who choose to install Blender through [`ppa:thomas-schiex/blender`](https://launchpad.net/~thomas-schiex/+archive/ubuntu/blender), Numpy will fails if your distribution does not support Python 3.6.
+It can be solved by reinstalling Numpy with pip : `sudo apt-get install python-pip python3-pip` and then `sudo pip3 install -U numpy`

 **Install**

 This addon require at least Blender v2.78 to work correctly.
 It also optionally rely on [GDAL](https://github.com/domlysz/BlenderGIS/wiki/How-to-install-GDAL) for advanced features.